-In the lab she was grateful to be at the center of such critical research as she performed the protocol of next generation sequencing and RNA extraction.
+In the lab, she was grateful to be at the center of such critical research as she performed the protocol of next-generation sequencing and RNA extraction.
 “Good RNA extraction is the key for other tests and studies,” Berki says.
-She also contributed to researching genetic mutations and understanding their effect on the proteins and virus function.
+She also contributed to researching genetic mutations and understanding their effect on proteins and virus function.
 Berki became one of the authors of an article on mutation analysis of the COVID-19 virus, SARS-CoV-2, titled “Targeted Hybridization Capture of SARS-CoV-2 and Metagenomics Enables Genetic Variant Discovery and Nasal Microbiome Insights,” which has been submitted for consideration for publication in a journal.

 Biota Inc. was launched as part of Jacobs Technion-Cornell Institute at Cornell Tech in association with Weill Cornell Medicine.
 The company uses DNA sequencing-based technology and proprietary AI-powered software to accurately identify microorganisms and antimicrobial resistance.
 Berki was grateful to be on site where she not only learned and performed experiments but also had intellectually stimulating conversations and networked with colleagues at Biota and with members and scientists from the International AIDS Vaccine Initiative and ChemitopeGlycopeptide LLC, located on the same floor.

-This spring Berki has been happy to be back in the classroom at Caldwell sharing with the students in her cell biology, immunology and other classes what she learned—“the knowledge of the virus, its genetics and the COVID-19 antibody testing.”
+This spring Berki was happy to be back in the classroom at Caldwell sharing with the students in her cell biology, immunology, and other classes what she learned—“the knowledge of the virus, its genetics, and the COVID-19 antibody testing.”
 In particular she has confidence that she is giving the students contemporary practices in lab research, documentation and tracing and the way of working in a controlled environment, known as “current good laboratory practices.”

 On March 11 Berki presented at the Caldwell University chapter of Phi Kappa Phi event on “COVID-19 Variants and Their Relevance in Combating the Pandemic”.